mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/index.rst

-2. Anıl AĞCAS's database part and E/R diagram
+2. Anıl AĞCA's database part and E/R diagram
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 2.1.
 Database Design